 Our revenues fluctuate on a seasonal basis, which affects the comparability of our results between sequential periods.
 For example, our total revenues have generally been highest in the third quarter, primarily due to the impact of increased seasonal demand by network operators in the Northern hemisphere due to favorable weather for outdoor installation activity.
 For similar reasons, our lowest revenues of the year are typically in our first quarter.
 While generally consistent, in certain periods other business factors have masked this seasonal pattern and in any case the quantifiable effects of these seasonal variations are difficult to predict accurately.
+For example, in the first quarter of 2019 the increase in our revenues was driven by unusually high spending in North America and increased sales to a large customer in Europe.
 These factors introduce risk into our business as we rely upon forecasts of demand to build inventory in advance of anticipated sales.
 If our sales mix changes, or if the geographic mix of our sales changes, the seasonal nature of our revenues may change in unpredictable ways, which could increase the volatility of both our financial results and share price.